Trash, Rubbish, Waste, Garbage

 - To integrate the zero waste philosophy into the framework of Sadhana Forest.

-We encourage our volunteers to distinguish their needs from their wants and reflect on why they buy the things they do.
+We encourage our participants to distinguish their needs from their wants and reflect on why they buy the things they do.
 Though we aim to decrease excessive consumption habits, we understand that waste often accompanies essential items.
 Because of this, Sadhana is committed to 95% waste repurposing.
 This means that almost all of the waste created at Sadhana will be remade into something that is useful and uplifting for the community.

 Children’s Land Recycling